Leo Woodall

 Leo Vincent Woodall (born 14 September 1996) is an English actor.
-He gained recognition with his roles in the second season of the HBO satirical anthology series The White Lotus (2022) and in the Netflix romantic drama miniseries One Day (2024).
-Woodall has since starred in the Apple TV+ thriller series Prime Target and the romantic comedy Bridget Jones: Mad About the Boy (both 2025).
+He gained recognition with his roles in the second season of the HBO black comedy drama anthology television series The White Lotus and in the Netflix romantic drama miniseries One Day.
+Woodall has since starred in the Apple TV+ thriller series Prime Target, and in films including the romantic comedy Bridget Jones: Mad About the Boy and the crime thriller Tuner.

 Early life and education

-Woodall was born in Hammersmith, London and grew up in Shepherd's Bush, London.
+Leo Woodall was born in Hammersmith, London, and grew up in Shepherd's Bush, London.
 He comes from a family of actors, including his father Andrew, stepfather, and grandmother; his parents met at drama school.
-His mother, Jane, is married to actor Alexander Morton.
+His mother, Jane, was married to actor Alexander Morton until his death in 2026.

 He has said he is a descendant of Maxine Elliott.

-Woodall attended Shene School.
+Woodall attended Richmond Park Academy (previously named Shene School).
 He wanted to go into sports, but decided to pursue acting after seeing the series Peaky Blinders when he was 19.
 He graduated with a Bachelor of Arts in acting from Arts Educational School (ArtsEd) in 2019.